 Through the years, Mirman School has provided bus service in conjunction with Berkeley Hall School for the convenience of our families, to lessen the impact of vehicle emissions on the environment, and to alleviate some of the congestion on Mulholland Drive.

-Mirman School has four morning and four afternoon bus routes.
-We also have late buses with slightly variant routes that leave Mirman at 5:30 p.m.
+Mirman School has morning bus routes.
+We also have late buses with slightly variant routes.
 Please visit the Transportation page for detailed schedules and instructions.
 Guests may occasionally ride the bus for a fee; more information is available on the Transportation page.